 Good posture and bare feet will seriously help to ground you.

-We know from science that our body posture effects are state of mind .
+Studies from the University of California: Berkeley show that our body posture effects are state of mind .
 Having good posture creates mental stability.
 And bare feet help too.
 Placing your bare feet on the ground allows your body to absorb the Earth surface’s negative electrical charge and can even reduce free radicals.
 It can also help regulate our autonomic nervous system and regulate our circadian rhythms, according to research.
 That’s why you might like to have bare feet while you follow this grounding meditation script.

 2: Take 28 mindful breaths

 In order to ground ourselves we first need to relax, and the best way to relax is with mindful breathing (Buddhist Anapanasati).